mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This document discusses aspects of centralization with regard to Internet protocol design (note that 'protocol' is used somewhat loosely here, to also encompass what could be considered an application). {{why}} explains why it is necessary for Internet protocols to avoid centralization when possible. {{kinds}} surveys the different kinds of centralization that Internet protocols might be involved in. {{decentralization}} then catalogues current high-level approaches to mitigating centralization and discusses their limitations.
 Finally, {{considerations}} discusses cross-cutting interactions between centralization and protocol design, recommending best practices where appropriate.

 Engineers who design and standardize Internet protocols are the primary audience for this document.
-However, designers of proprietary protocols can benefit from considering aspects of centralisation, especially if they intend their protocol to be considered for standardisation.
+However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for standardisation.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.

 ## Notational Conventions